 “Before we can heal as a community, and as a nation, we must truly reckon with our past and call out white supremacy in all its forms.”

-As of the spring 2020 Bryant is a rising second-year student at the University of Virginia.
+As of the spring 2020 Bryant is a rising second-year student at the University of Virginia, where she serves on the Council on UVA-Community Partnerships.
 Like Johns before her, she pushes forward, calling out injustices and delivering dignity.